 Operational Effectiveness: Makes sound judgments, and transfers learning from one situation to another.
 Embraces new approaches and discovers ideas to create a better member experience.
 Establishes goals, clarifies tasks, plans work and actively participates in meetings.
 Follows budgeting policies and procedures, and reports all financial irregularities immediately.
 Strives to meet or exceed goals and deliver a high-value experience for members.

 Personal Growth: Pursues self-development that enhances job performance.
 Demonstrates an openness to change, and seeks opportunities in the change process.
 Accurately assesses personal feelings, strengths and limitations and how they impact relationships.
 Has the functional and technical knowledge and skills required to perform well; uses best practices and demonstrates up-to-date knowledge and skills in technology.

 Provides direct supervision of a group of children in a seasonal day camp.
-Provides a quality experience to children and parents focused on YMCA core values: honesty, respect, responsibility, and caring.
+Provides a quality experience to children and parents focused on YMCA core values: caring, honesty, respect, responsibility, and faith.